panique/mini/README.md

 1. SQLite does not have a rowCount() method (!).
 Keep that in mind in case you use SQLite.

 2. Don't use the same name for class and method, as this might trigger an (unintended) *__construct* of the class.
-   This is really weird behaviour, but documented here: http://php.net/manual/en/language.oop5.decon.php
+   This is really weird behaviour, but documented here: [php.net - Constructors and Destructors](http://php.net/manual/en/language.oop5.decon.php).

 ## Add external libraries via Composer